Sulstice/datacity/README.md

 System Architecture
 ===================

-DataCity will need to have three components in order to make it a viable platform for continous analytics.
+DataCity will need to have three components in order to make it a viable platform for continous analytics and for our `Proof of Concept` we will be focusing more towards Police Incident Data.

 - **1st Component**: A method of fetching the data and a large scalable platform to do so.
 DataCity will have an in-house concourse CI system that will have URLs to scrape from and collect/parse data.
 This system will be built